chromium/chromium/docs/speed/binary_size/android_binary_size_trybot.md

 ### Binary Size Increase

-- **What:** Checks that [normalized apk size] increases by no more than 16kb.
+- **What:** Checks that [normalized apk size] increases by no more than 16kb on arm32, and 64kb on high-end arm64.
-- **Why:** While we hope that binary size impact of all commits are looked at to ensure they make sense, this check is to ensure they are looked at for larger than average commits.
+- **Why:** To ensure that larger-than-average size changes are understood and intentional.

 [normalized apk size]: /docs/speed/binary_size/metrics.md#normalized-apk-size